nottrobin/charm-bootstrap-wsgi/README.md

 As is, this charm deploys an example wsgi service with nagios checks and simple rolling upgrades.

-You can re-use this charm to deploy any wsgi service by updating the playbook.yaml file.
+You can re-use this charm to deploy any wsgi service by setting config options or updating the playbook.yaml file.
 All of the wsgi functionality is provided by a reusable wsgi-app ansible role (see roles/wsgi-app) together with the gunicorn charm.